RobinfWu/YINSH/README.md

 * Choosing and removing a ring - ✅
 * Adding Win Conditions and Draw Conditions- ✅

-Bug:
-* Scoring for the opponent does not switch to the opponent's turn. - To-Do

 Link: https://robinfwu.github.io/YINSH/

 <img width="446" alt="image" src="https://github.com/RobinfWu/YINSH/assets/8204576/5771a86f-967f-4eeb-a92d-eeb0d30687e7">